tigersizer/cluster-test/cluster-test-01VirtualBoxTemplateVM.md

-# cluster-dev - Setting up the Template Virtual Machine
+# cluster-test: Setting up the Template Virtual Machine

-## Table of Contents {#toc}

-This is all manual, mostly command-line, work.
-But it's all simple, short, and copy/paste.
+This is all manual, but it's all simple, short, and copy/paste.

 1. [Networking](#VirtualBox-networking)
 1. [VM Settings](#VirtualBox-VMs)

-## VirtualBox {#VirtualBox}
+## VirtualBox{#VirtualBox}

 The Windows Hypervisor does not run on the Home edition of Windows 10.
 If for some reason you care, you can read the [installation instructions](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v).